-Did he want to take the opportunity to make Tom aware that he would be paying great attention to his future behaviour?
-Is that what that reference to "rumors have made their way to Hogwarts.
-I would be sorry to believe half of them to be true." business was about?
+Did he want to take the opportunity to make Tom aware that he would be paying great attention to his future behavior?
+Is that what that reference to “rumors have made their way to Hogwarts.
+I would be sorry to believe half of them to be true.” business was about?

 Was that an elliptical hint that he was well aware of Tom’s former activities concerning the Riddles and Madam Smith?

 What else could it be?
 Tom was presumably only recently returned to Britain.
-He wasn’t known to have yet done anything since his return that Albus could have held against him.
+He wasn’t known to have yet done anything unlawful since his return that Albus could have held against him.

 The whole meeting appears in retrospect to have been a piece of foolishness on Albus’s part.

-Of course, outside the fourth wall, it’s all just a case of Rowling moving furniture.
+Of course, here outside the fourth wall, it’s all just a case of Rowling moving furniture.
 Her apparent purpose was pass some information to the reader about Aberforth’s identity, in case they’d missed the interview and website information, and to have Tom strut around and show off his ruined looks.
 But it clanks.
 Loudly.

 • • • •